Gold240sx/Ts-vite-googleMaps/README.md

 # Ts-vite-googleMaps

 ## Description
-This project is a refactorization of Maximilian Schwarzmüller's Google Maps application demo from his "Understanding TypeScript" course.
-Originally a vanilla Ts app, I rewrote this app in vite-react and by expressing the API keys as env variables, I ciuld then ensure that these env variables were not exposed in the browser.
+This project is a refactorization of Maximilian Schwarzmüller's Google Maps application demo from his "Understanding TypeScript" Udemy course.
+Originally a vanilla Ts app, I rewrote this app in vite-react and by expressing the API keys as env variables, I could then ensure that these env variables were not exposed in the browser.

 ## Tags
 - React